 50% of our audience comes from Vanuatu’s major tourism markets, while the rest are located mostly in the UK and France (the colonial powers of the New Hebrides) or Vanuatu’s trading partners.
 Over time, we’ve managed to find readers in 231 countries and territories – every place on Earth except for Djibouti, Iceland, and Niger!

 When we started as Vanuatu Daily Digest, we were the only Vanuatu news publication online other than the national newspaper.
-Arguably, we were a pioneer in Vanuatu’s online news space with our daily news summaries.
+We were a pioneer in Vanuatu’s online news space with our daily news summaries.

 Our subscriber list reflects this: it shows that we are read by key influencers in Vanuatu, regional leaders, international donors, diplomats and regional media such as RNZI and Radio Australia.